caerlorn/Automata/README.md

-A Turing Machine that accepts palindrome strings over the alphabet {a,b} and the C++ implementation.
+A Turing Machine that accepts palindrome strings over the alphabet {a,b} and the C++ implementation of it.

 State Diagram
 ------